 Facebook advertising is the world’s most powerful advertising platform.
 According to Statistica, they currently have over 2.7 billion monthly active users.
 That makes Facebook the most popular social media platform in the world.
 In other words, this is where your brand needs to be.
 Whether you monetize your social media posts, create profitable ads, or retarget store visitors, Facebook is one of the most profitable social networks for online retailers.
 Facebook’s targeting options are the most comprehensive allowing marketers to reach specific audiences to ensure they reach the right customer.
-Many have been able to reach their desired customer while generating a profit when marketing on Facebook.
+Many have been able to reach their desired customer while generating a profit when marketing for ecommerce on Facebook.

 When customers visit Style Saint a pop-up appears offering them $10 to connect with Facebook.
 The Facebook login benefits store owners a number of ways.
 It makes logging into the brand’s website easy for customers.
 This is great for store owners who want to simplify the checkout process.
 Facebook is more trusted than an online store a customer is visiting for the first time.
 A customer might not want to receive emails from the shop.
 But best of all, it gives the store owner access to that customer’s Facebook data to better market to them.
 The downside to this is that not everyone has a Facebook account, which is why on their pop-up Style Saint also includes an email opt-in option.

 There’s been a growing trend of stores creating video ads on social media.
 The style of video ad that’s become increasingly popular among ecommerce store owners are the Business Insider style videos.
 They often get great engagement, they’re easy to follow, text is short and sweet and the videos typically last a minute and a half.
 Brands are using these types of videos to explain the benefits of their products, the problem their product solves while showing off their product’s features.